ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ## Most companies are tech-enabled.
 Most companies are tech-enabled, rather than deep tech companies.
 And I mean that in the most respectful, very non-pejorative way.
 Tech is rightly seen as a means to an end.
 Most companies do not produce tech for the sake of it, it is not the primary motivation.
-What they do instead is to deploy tech so that it would serve business goals in a manner that is scalable, cheap and sustainable.
+What they do instead is to deploy tech so that it would serve business goals in a scalable, cheap and sustainable manner.

 And that means deploying commodity tech as much as possible.
 The majority of companies strive to rely on widely adopted, well-established technology patterns: essentially, solutions to 'solved problems.

 ## Chesterton fences and historical context.
-Considering that most companies seek solutions through commoditized technologies, the best practices and patterns for these technologies are either readily available or anticipated to emerge due to market forces.
+Considering that most companies seek solutions through commoditized technologies, the best practices and patterns for these technologies are either readily available or anticipated to emerge eventually.

-Hence, it's logical to conclude that the challenges within companies aren't inherently technical; rather, they are organizational and contextual.
-Addressing these challenges demands a profound understanding of how systems originated and evolved—a complex interplay of forces such as yearly roadmaps, quarterly plans, historical personalities, and time pressures that have shaped these systems into their current state.
-Engineers need to reverse engineer these systems to tackle challenges.
-In essence, problem-solving at large companies necessitates a deep understanding of context.
+Hence, the challenges within companies aren't inherently technical; rather, they are organizational and contextual.
+Addressing these challenges demands a deep understanding of how systems originated and evolved: How a complex interplay of forces such as yearly roadmaps, quarterly plans, historical personalities, and time pressures shaped these systems into their current state.

+Therefore, problem-solving at large companies require a deep understanding of context.

 ![](/assets/2024-01-06/chesterton.webp)
 <sub>History is not a study of the past, it is about learning how we got here.</sub>

 Often, much of this context is not readily apparent or documented.
 Companies with comprehensive documentation are rarer than unicorns.
-The context isn't immediately evident; it needs to be teased out and extracted by patient, technically skilled engineers adept at proactively seeking collaboration across organizational boundaries.
-Obtaining context, comprehending systems, and resolving issues demand highly skilled engineers to engage in discussions with their equally proficient counterparts.
+The context isn't immediately evident; it needs to be teased out and extracted by patient, technically skilled engineers adept at proactively collaborating across organizational boundaries.

 ## So what do I expect from Senior Engineers?
 **An accomplished Senior Engineer is expected to exhibit STATESMANSHIP, complemented by a proficiency in [Influence Without Authority](https://www.goodreads.com/en/book/show/123686).**

 A highly effective senior engineer is expected to navigate org boundaries and acquire context.
 They are expected to build relationships, form personal networks, create win-win situations, pick the right battles, resolve conflicts, [be an effective heretic...](https://medium.com/@royrapoport/that-burning-feeling-when-youre-right-cee8b8d05492)

-In fact, I firmly believe that a senior engineer's role should encompass fundamental expectations of statesmanship, including mentorship, collaboration, negotiation, creating win-win situations, and the exercise of influence without authority.
+In fact, I firmly believe that a senior engineer's role should carry fundamental expectations of statesmanship, including mentorship, collaboration, negotiation, creating win-win situations, and the exercise of influence without authority.
 These attributes should be assessed both in the hiring process and when considering engineers for senior+ positions.

 ## How do companies get this wrong?
 It's not uncommon for companies to tolerate Senior Engineers with less-than-ideal "soft skills" solely because of their "technical prowess".

-I vehemently oppose the idea that a senior engineer's role allows for residing solely within their technical comfort zone, detached from interactions with other teams and stakeholders.
-This position is not an avenue for those averse to engaging with people, in contrast to a management role that inherently demands effective communication.
+I hate the idea when a senior engineer role allows people to stay in their comfort zone, not have interactions with other teams and stakeholders.
+A senior role is not for those averse to engaging with people.

-Many companies acknowledge this [wordcel vs shape rotator distinction](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators) as if it were an immutable law of nature, yet they often neglect to take corrective measures.
-In my view, this is frequently a significant oversight.
+It is sad to see a lot of companies make this [wordcel vs shape rotator distinction](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators) as if it were an immutable law of nature.I think this is a big mistake.

 A senior engineer should not be a recluse: they are not someone you summon only when faced with a highly technical problem that requires immediate attention.